FlipperPA/windows-zoom/README.md

-# windows-zoom
+# Windows-Zoom for Windows 11

-A PowerShell script to set up a fresh Windows 10 install with basic settings, remove crapware, and start a specific Zoom meeting.
+A PowerShell script to set up a fresh Windows 11 install with basic settings, remove crapware, and start a specific Zoom meeting.
 You shouldn't run scripts like this without understanding what they do, or if you know and trust the author.

 ## How to Use It